 “Patsy why are you here?”
 I swear she’s stalking me.
 She always seems to “show up” at the oddest times and places.

 “I don’t know why you won’t do laundry at my house and save your money.”
 She taps my hand like a naughty child.
 She picks up one of Michael’s dress shirts and starts yapping about collar and underarm stains and laundry detergent.
 Just as I reach my boiling point, a dryer stops.
 I finish emptying the dryer and turn around to a horrific sight.

 Patsy is holding my panties up in the air with both hands and stretching them.
 “Honey, are you sure these are yours?”
 She asks me still pulling on them.
 She lowers them to check the tag, and I try to snatch them out of her hands.
 I miss, as she hoists them up again, subjecting them to further scrutiny.

-Mortified, I push all the folded clothes from the table into the basket and storm out.
-Two blocks later, I remember I’d left the rest of my clothes and have to go back.
-The man and two women are still there folding.
-Patsy’s holding court making her case.
+Mortified, I push all the folded clothes from the table into a basket and storm out.
+Two blocks down the road I slam on the breaks and make an illegal u-turn.
+I walk in to get the rest of my clothes and Patsy’s holding court making her case.
 The women are laughing.
 The man winks at me.
 I scoop up the rest of the clothes, give them a dirty look and storm out again.

 I put my head on the table.
 The wood feels cool against my throbbing temples.
 Mama’s voice cuts through the silent darkness.
 “You are a sight,” she says straightening my veil.

 “I only wish your father was here to give you away.”
 She hugs me, then steps back.